labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 ************

 When using MicroScope you will often use its tools to find a list of genes sharing some features (same function, etc.).
-Gene carts are a useful tools to save such a list of genes and to explore them for instance with the :ref:`keywords` tool (see :ref:`here <keywords-from-genecart>` for more details).
+Using Gene carts, you will be able to save a list of genes from results obtained through various MicroScope tools.
+The contents of these carts can be extracted or explored for instance with the :ref:`keywords` tool (see :ref:`here <keywords-from-genecart>` for more details).
-Technically speaking a gene cart is a named set of genes (or other genomic objects) from one or several genomes.
+Technically speaking a gene cart is a named set of genes from one or several genomes.

-A gene cart can be created in several ways.
+A gene cart can be created in several ways:
-For instance, the genes displayed in the :ref:`viewer` can be exported in a gene cart.
+  1. From a result page: for instance, the genes displayed in the :ref:`viewer` can be exported in a gene cart.
-Another possibility is to export the result of one tool ore several tools into a gene cart.
+     See :ref:`the interface to export the result of a tool into a cart <genecarts-popup>`.
-The last possibility is to combine carts via set operations to create new carts.
+  2. By combining other carts.

-This page presents :ref:`the interface to export the result of a tool into a cart <genecarts-popup>` and :ref:`the interface to manage gene carts <genecarts-interface>` (available in the **User Panel** section).
+     See :ref:`the interface to manage gene carts <genecarts-interface>` (available in the **User Panel** section).

 .. tip:: If you have :ref:`an account <register>`, the content of gene carts is saved within your account settings, so your selection will persist even if you logout.